phylosdd/PhyCoMB/practice_data/README.md

 (2) Content that I needed to make (1), or for (1) to make sense.
 Most of (2) is in `phycombR`, but it also includes some things noted below.

+Below, when I say "included in the database structure" I mean part of the eventual PhyCoMB database that users interact with through a web interface.
+When I say "interacting with the downloaded database" I am envisioning contributors creating and using content on their own computers (e.g., writing a new Method and running it on some Elements) before they upload clean versions to the real database structure.
+(We need to figure out a way to make this efficient, though, so not everyone needs to download everything all the time.)

 # Trees